Insured-Retirement-Institute/.github/profile/readme.md

 ## Get started

-OpenAPI definitions can be found on [SwaggerHub](https://app.swaggerhub.com/apis/curtislawhorn/IRI-APIs/1.0.0).
+OpenAPI definitions will be able to be found on [SwaggerHub](https://wwww.swaggerhub.com).

 Specifications can be downloaded directly from the [repository](/Specifications).